phorna/hw-app-nano/README.md

 To see how to use this library on your webpage refer to the [hw-app-nano-sample](https://github.com/roosmaa/hw-app-nano-sample/) project.

-hw-app-nano-xro introduces the possibility to use Ledger app to access XRO wallets.
+hw-app-nano-xro introduces the possibility to use Ledger app to access RaiblocksOne wallets.